X-Force (comic book): X-Force Volume 5: 2018–2019

-X-Force volume 6: 2019
+X-Force Volume 6: 2019–2024

 X-Force was relaunched in November 2019 as a part of Dawn of X, written by Benjamin Percy and illustrated by Joshua Cassara (pencils) and Dean White (colors).
-The initial team comprised Beast, Black Tom Cassidy, Domino, Jean Grey, Sage and Wolverine, with Kid Omega and Colossus joining in issues #2 and #7 respectively.
+The initial team comprised Beast, Black Tom Cassidy, Domino, Jean Grey, Sage, and Wolverine, with Kid Omega and Colossus joining in issues #2 and #7 respectively.

+X-Force Volume 7: 2019–2025

+X-Force was relaunched in July 2024 as part of X-Men: From the Ashes, written by Geoffrey Thorne and illustrated by Marcus To and Erick Arciniega.
+The lineup consisted of Forge, Sage, Captain Britain, Askani, Surge, and Tank.